Chart Color Schemes

 Age

-The median age in Miranda is 39 years, which is higher than Greater Sydney's average of 37 years and close to the national average of 38 years.
-Compared to Greater Sydney, the percentage of people aged 85 and over is notably higher in Miranda (4.3% locally), while the percentage of people aged 15 to 24 is lower (11.0%).
-According to data from the 2021 Census, the proportion of people aged 15 to 24 has increased from 10.1% to 11.0%, while the proportion of those aged 5 to 14 has decreased from 11.6% to 10.7%.
-Population forecasts for Miranda in 2041 indicate significant demographic changes.
-The group aged 75 to 84 is expected to grow by 65%, reaching 2,364 people from 1,431.
-Residents aged 65 and over will represent 59% of the anticipated population growth.
-Conversely, the groups aged 0 to 4 and 5 to 14 are expected to experience population declines.
+The median age in Miranda is 39 years, which is slightly higher than Greater Sydney's average of 37 years and very close to Australia's national average of 38 years.
+Comparing Miranda with Greater Sydney, the percentage of people aged 85 and above is notably higher at 4.3%, while those aged 15 to 24 are underrepresented at 11.0%.
+According to data from the 2021 Census, the proportion of people aged 15 to 24 has increased from 10.1% to 11.0%, whereas the percentage of those aged 5 to 14 has decreased from 11.6% to 10.7%.
+By 2041, Miranda's population is expected to undergo significant demographic changes.
+The group aged 75 to 84 is projected to grow by 65%, reaching a total of 2,364 people from the current figure of 1,435.
+This growth will be led by residents aged 65 and above, who are expected to represent 60% of the population increase.
+Conversely, the cohorts aged 5 to 14 and 0 to 4 are anticipated to experience population declines.